 Reefpoint Marina boasts that their mission is to provide the best boating experience on Lake Michigan.
 To keep up this reputation, Racine County, who owns the marina, and the marina’s management firm knew the marina’s aging courtyard required upgrades, enlargement, and additional amenities.

-Attentive detail was given to the new courtyard design.
-The lay out was organized to accommodate multiple groups at a time by arranging the courtyard into separate areas and multiple grills.
+Attentive detail was given to an updated courtyard design.
+The layout was organized to accommodate multiple groups at a time by arranging the courtyard into separate areas and multiple grilling stations.
 The courtyard has a center square with two grills and a fire pit table.
 Four sections branch out from the center to create individual picnic spaces.
-In addition, pavers extend from courtyard to create two pathways—one to a pool area and one that exits directly to the docks.
+In addition, pavers extend from the courtyard to create two pathways—one to a pool area and one that exits directly to the docks.
 Elements™ Paving Stones in 4 x 8-inch units were selected for their simple Holland paver shape which gave flexibility to the intricate design.

 The contractor ran into several problems during the excavation process.
 One issue was that existing pavers were installed on top of a concrete pad – unknown to the contractor until his crews began removing materials.
 This meant existing hardscaping couldn’t simply be excavated.
 After carefully removing the old pavers and concrete pathways, the contractor coordinated with another contractor to install gas lines for the fire pit and grills.
 After adding layers of aggregates, the pavers were installed.
 The last steps were to fill designated planting areas with plants and stones for a decorative flair.